nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Should you input `find` without any keyword, you will see a message like below:
 [insert image]

+### Creating a band: `addb`

+Creates a band with the specified band name.

+**Format:** `addb n/BANDNAME`

+Examples:
+* `addb n/My Garage Band`

+**Upon success:**

+You will see a message indicating successful addition of the band like below:
+[insert image]

+**Upon failure:**

+Should you input a band which is already in your contact book (ie. have the same name as an existing band), you will see an error message showing the possible error.
+Please input a different name for the new band or change the name of the existing band.
+[insert image]

+### Adding a musician to a band: `addm`

+Adds a musician to a specified band.

+**Format:** `addm bin/BANDINDEX min/MUSICIANINDEX`

+Examples:
+* `addm bin/1 min/2` adds the second musician in the contact list to the first band in the list of bands.

+**Upon success:**

+You will see a message indicating successful addition of the musician into the band like below:
+[insert image]

+**Upon failure:**

+Should you input an index that does not exist, you will see an error message showing the possible error.
+Please input a different index as pointed out by the error message.
+[insert image]

 ### Exiting the program : `exit`

 Exits the program.